jzzheng22/hlp21-project-group-3/SH_aamanrebello/README-apr1718.md

 The module implemented here is **Sheet**.

 As compared to the project demo skeleton code:
-- *sheet.fs* was modified to enter code for the sheet module.
+- *Sheet.fs* was modified to enter my code for the sheet module.
-- *renderer.fs* was modified to add drop-down menu options for certain features e.g. zooming.
+- *Renderer.fs* was modified to add drop-down menu options for certain features e.g. zooming.
+- *Symbol.fs* was modified with code provided by group member JEMerrick for purposes of the demonstration.
+- *BusWire.fs* was modified with code provided by group member adidesh20 for purposes of the demonstration.

 A documentation of how this module interfaces with the Symbol and BusWire modules may be found in the main part of the repo under the folder *doc*.